hotdog-werx/pkglink/README.md

 2. Generate execution plans using the cached downloads
 3. Apply each plan and run `pkglink.yaml` post-install setup where applicable

-Use `pkglink-batch --dry-run` to preview all plans without touching the filesystem.
-You can override the configuration path with `pkglink-batch --config path/to/pkglink.config.yaml`.
+Use `pkglink sync --dry-run` to preview all plans without touching the filesystem.
+You can override the configuration path with `pkglink sync --config path/to/pkglink.config.yaml`.

 ## ⚠️ Important Notes & Gotchas